 Therefore the Apostle said that he desired to know nothing but Jesus, and Jesus crucified—that is, the love that He has shown us on the cross: I judged not myself to know anything among you but Jesus Christ, and Him crucified.
 And, in truth, from what books can we better learn the science of the saints—that is, the science of loving God—than from Jesus crucified?

-Brother Bernard of Corlione
+Brother Bernard Of Corlione

 That great servant of God, Brother Bernard of Corlione, the Capuchin, not being able to read, his brother religious wanted to teach him, upon which he went to consult his crucifix, but Jesus answered him from the cross, “What is reading?
 What are books?
 Behold, I am the book wherein you may continually read the love I have borne you.”